 As part of our screened-in porch makeover, I wanted to cover the existing cushion of this sofa and update the pillows.
-In order to keep down the costs, I decided to use drop cloth fabric and cover both the cushion and exiting pillows.
-However, I still felt like there needed to be a little color so I ended up with this fun leaf printed drop cloth pillow tutorial.
+In order to keep the costs down, I decided to use drop cloth fabric and cover both the cushion and existing pillows.

 Supplies